City Guide to Krakow, Poland: Part 1 | Must See Attractions

 Kościuszko Mound (kopiec Kościuszki)

-This artificial mound was erected between 1820 and 1823, dedicated to Tadeusz Kościuszko, a Polish National Leader, and modeled after the prehistoric mounds in Krakow.
-Walk the serpentine path to the top for views of the city.
+Kościuszko Mound is an artificial mound that was erected between 1820 and 1823.
+It was dedicated to Tadeusz Kościuszko, a Polish National Leader, and modeled after the prehistoric mounds in Krakow.

 Collegium Maius (Muzeum Uniwersytetu Jagiellońskiego)